 The next night, the same thing happened.
 My dog went wild, like I have never seen him, whimpering, growling, and clearly very anxious.
 At this point I was terrified, and I didn't go hunting that day and didn't close my eyes once.
 That night I sat up with my flashlight, constantly scanning the tree line.
-I guess I dozed off at around 1 AM and woke again at 3 AM, sweating, confused, and very scared.
+I guess I dozed off at around 1 am and woke again at 3 am, sweating, confused, and very scared.
 I scanned the forest, and just barely visible about 25 yards in the forest there was a man and his dog, looking right back at me.
-I stared to approach him, shouting to him.
-I got with in 10 feet, he looked awfully disheveled and stank, but the worst part was that he just stared and smiled his eyes showed zero emotion and whispered "Good night".
+I [started] to approach him, shouting to him.
+I got within 10 feet - he looked awfully disheveled and [malodorous], but the worst part was that he just stared and smiled; his eyes showed zero emotion, and [he] whispered, "Goodnight."

 Stranger Tries To Blow Up Family

 My dad ran from the back bedroom and saw my mom point towards the left side of the house.
 He burst out the door.
-I was 10 years old so I ran under my parent's bed.
+I was 10 years old so I ran under my parents' bed.
 I still remember the smell of the old wood and the feel of my teddy bear shielding me from whatever the hell was happening.
-I remember seeing my 14 year-old-brother, then a medium ranking karate student, following my dad out of the cabin at full-speed.
+I remember seeing my 14-year-old brother, [who was] then a medium-ranking karate student, following my dad out of the cabin at full-speed.

 When A Stranger Calls